-The Trust holds a diversified real estate portfolio of 48 retail, office and industrial properties (the "Properties") consisting of approximately 8.6 million square feet of GLA located in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec.
-Included in this portfolio are two properties which the Trust has deemed as held for development; excluded from this portfolio is one office property, consisting of 0.2 million square feet of GLA, located in the province of Alberta, which is accounted for using the equity method.
+The Trust holds a diversified real estate portfolio of 49 retail, office and industrial properties (the "Properties") consisting of approximately 8.6 million square feet of GLA located in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec.
+Included in this portfolio is one office property, consisting of 0.2 million square feet of GLA, located in the province of Alberta, which is accounted for using the equity method.